DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ## Threat intelligence categories

-To support the threat intelligence objectives outlined above, the DfE must collect tactical, operational, and strategic threat intelligence for the following purposes:
+To support the threat intelligence objectives outlined above, DfE must collect tactical, operational, and strategic threat intelligence for the following purposes:

 - tactical threat intelligence – information about specific indicators of compromise and malware signatures associated with threat actors, for action by developers and operational support teams
 - operational threat intelligence – information about the Tactics, Techniques, and Procedures (TTPs) used by threat actors, for the development of counter measures by development and operational security teams
 - strategic threat intelligence – provision of high-level overviews of threat landscape, for communication with the senior management team as part of strategic decision-making

-The DfE will collect threat intelligence from external sources in support of the objectives outlined above, considering factors including (but not limited to):
+DfE will collect threat intelligence from external sources in support of the objectives outlined above, considering factors including (but not limited to):

 - relevance of the data (for example, industry sector or threat actor trends)
 - reputation of source for quality and timeliness of data